TesterTesterov/AI6WINArcTool/README.md

 # AI6WINArcTool
 ## English
 Dual languaged (rus+eng) GUI tool for packing and unpacking archives of AI6WIN engine.
-Very-very incomplete list of games of the engine thou can see [here](https://vndb.org/r?f=fwAI6WIN-). **It is not the same arc as used in Silky Engine.
-For Silky Engine .arc archives use [SilkyArcTool](https://github.com/TesterTesterov/SilkyArcTool) instead!**
+Very-very incomplete list of games of the engine thou can see [here](https://vndb.org/r?f=fwAI6WIN-). **It is not the same arc as used in Silky Engine and AI5WIN.
+For Silky Engine .arc archives use [SilkyArcTool](https://github.com/TesterTesterov/SilkyArcTool) instead, for AI5WIN's use [AI5WINArcTool](https://github.com/TesterTesterov/AI5WINArcTool)!**

 Important note: the tool is quite slow.
 It may take several minutes to extract and especially pack even rather small archives.